daaronr/eamt_gitbook_public/README.md

 ## Goal

 {% hint style="info" %}
 This section will be  duplicated in the public and private versions.
-However, fore most content, we want it in only one of the two, and linked in the other.
+However, for most content, we want it in only one of the two, and linked in the other.
 {% endhint %}

 The “EA Market Testing Team” is a group of researchers and practitioners interested in